 - the tissues that surround the brain.

-What are the causes of Primary headache?
+What are the causes of Primary headaches?

-What are the causes of Secondary headache?
+What are the causes of Secondary headaches?

-Secondary headache symptoms appear when pain-sensing nerves in the head are stimulated by some other condition.
+Their symptoms appear when pain-sensing nerves in the head are stimulated by some other condition.

 These are the factors that cause secondary headaches –